-Church planters, as I have observed and personally practiced, live in a constant state of being either angry, depressed or delusional.
+I have observed that worship leaders, pastors, and church planters, live in a constant state of being either angry, depressed or delusional, perhaps because we are often handling angry people.

 One might say, “I am neither angry nor depressed.”